⚠ Since January 2025, a Missing Certificate Gets Your Saudi Shipment Re-Exported

 Why QIMA for SASO Certification?

-• SASO-approved Conformity Assessment Body — certificates your shipments need to clear Saudi customs: QIMA is an official SASO-approved CB, authorized to issue both Product Certificates of Conformity (PCoC) and Shipment Certificates of Conformity (SCoC) through the SABER platform.
-Your certificates are issued by an authority SASO recognizes — no rejection risk at customs.
+SASO-approved Conformity Assessment Body (CAB) since 2017 — certificates your shipments need to clear Saudi customs: QIMA is an official SASO-approved Conformity Assessment Body, authorized to issue both Product Certificates of Conformity (PCoC) and Shipment Certificates of Conformity (SCoC) through the SABER platform.
+Certificates are issued within the SASO-recognized framework, reducing the risk of rejection at customs.

 How QIMA SASO Certification Works

-Step 1 — Tell us your product and target market: Share your product details, HS code, and the Saudi market requirements you need to meet.
-QIMA's certification experts determine whether your product is regulated under SASO technical regulations and identify exactly which certificates and documentation are required.
+Share your product details, HS code, and Saudi market requirements.
+QIMA certification experts determine whether your product falls under SASO technical regulations and identify exactly which certificates and documentation are required.

-Step 2 — Compliance requirements confirmed: For regulated products, QIMA confirms the applicable Technical Regulations, required test reports, inspection scope, and approval type (1a, 3, or 5).
-You receive a clear checklist of what's needed before any testing begins — no surprises mid-application.
+For regulated products, QIMA confirms the applicable Technical Regulations, required test reports, inspection scope, and approval type (1a, 3, or 5).
+You receive a clear checklist of requirements before testing begins, eliminating mid-process uncertainty.

-Step 3 — Testing and inspection conducted: QIMA carries out the required product testing and/or factory inspection in accordance with SASO standards.
+QIMA performs required product testing and/or factory audit in accordance with SASO standards.
 All results are documented in the format required for SABER submission.
-For non-regulated products, QIMA guides you through the self-declaration process.
+For non-regulated products, guidance is provided for the self-declaration process.

-Step 4 — Product Certificate of Conformity (PCoC) issued: QIMA submits your compliance documentation through the SABER platform and issues your PCoC — valid for 12 months, covering all shipments of the certified product during that period.
-Regulated products must hold a valid PCoC before any shipment certificate can be issued.
+QIMA submits compliance documentation through the SABER platform and issues the PCoC, valid for 12 months and covering all shipments of the certified product during that period.
+Regulated products must hold a valid PCoC before any Shipment Certificate can be issued.

-Step 5 — Shipment Certificate of Conformity (SCoC) issued per consignment: For each shipment — regulated or non-regulated — QIMA issues an SCoC through SABER.
-The certificate is automatically verified by the FASAH customs system, ensuring smooth clearance at Saudi ports with no manual documentation required at the border.
+For each shipment, regulated or non-regulated, QIMA issues an SCoC through SABER.
+The certificate is verified by the FASAH customs system, enabling customs clearance at Saudi ports without manual documentation at the border.

 Understanding the SABER Platform